 Any prize money won by your horse goes directly into their bank account.
 You will see a breakdown of these sums in your quarterly statement.
 Syndicate managers do not take a cut of prize money.

 When large sums of prize money is won during the season, early surplus payments will be made to owners.

 Heart of the South Racing also offer a service to pay your prize money by BACS to save you constantly paying in cheques at the bank.
 Please notify us should you prefer to do this.

 Please note that every time your horse wins, £60 of the prize money will be given to the lad or lass who looks after the horse, this works out at just £3 per 5% share.
 This serves as a thank you for all their hard work and dedication.

-How long do the partnerships last?
+How long do the syndicates last?

 However should your circumstances change and you unfortunately have to leave the partnership, the end of the initial period provides you with that opportunity.
 Your horse will either go through the sales ring or preferably your share can be sold privately (which is often easier and avoids the numerous costs associated with the sales.)

 If you wish to retire from your syndicate before the initial period please do inform Heart of the South Racing first.
 You may sell your share either to the other syndicate owners or outside the syndicate through the normal channels.
 Please note it is primarily the Owner’s responsibility although Heart of the South Racing is happy to assist where possible for a small administration fee.